Pac Man is my spirit animal.

 Tools Needed

-- Adafruit Gemma M0, Trinket M0, Trinket Mini or Gemma v2 microcontroller board (if Trinket, either the 3.3V or 5V type works).
-We recommend using the Gemma M0.
+• Adafruit Trinket Mini or Gemma v2 microcontroller board (if Trinket, either the 3.3V or 5V type works).
+The newer “M0” boards are not supported.

-- JST Battery Extension Cable (not required if using Gemma)
+• JST Battery Extension Cable (Trinket only — not required if using Gemma)

-- Optional: momentary pushbutton to activate the animation.
-Or you can just use the tiny reset button that’s built into the Trinket or Gemma.
+• Optional: momentary pushbutton to activate the animation.
+You could substitute a vibration sensor switch to make it shake-activated.
+Or just use the tiny reset button that’s built into the Trinket or Gemma to restart the animation code.

 Can I use a “small” (1.2 inch) LED matrix instead of the “mini” (0.8 inch) version?